-Position of individual(s) Please explain Board-level committee The Board has ultimate responsibility for incorporating sustainability and climate-related risks into the strategy and monitoring performance.
-In 2021, our Board established a Corporate Responsibility Committee, which provides Board-level oversight of sustainability (including climate-related targets), health, safety and environmental (HSE), product quality, social policies and programs, including inclusion and diversity, and other matters that may impact the Company's reputation.
-In 2022 for example, the board's Corporate Responsibility Committee was presented with new corporate reduction targets on GHG emissions and supported their adoption - specifically, updating our corporate targets and setting new 2030 targets to reduce absolute GHG emissions (scope 1 and 2) by 40%, total waste intensity by 10%, and water consumption intensity by 10%, all compared to base year 2019.
+Position of individual or committee Responsibilities for climate-related issues Board-level committee The Board has ultimate responsibility for incorporating sustainability and climate-related risks into the strategy and monitoring performance.
+Our Board has established a Corporate Responsibility Committee, which provides Board-level oversight of sustainability (including climate-related targets), health, safety and environmental (HSE), product quality, social policies and programs, including inclusion and diversity, and other matters that may impact the Company's reputation.
+The Corporate Responsibility Committee meets every quarter.
+The Corporate Responsibility dashboard is presented every quarter.
+In addition, rotating topics are being discussed, including safety, GHG decarbonization and other sustainability-related initiatives.
+In 2022, the board's Corporate Responsibility Committee was presented with new GHG emissions reduction targets and supported their adoption - specifically, updating our corporate targets and setting new 2030 targets to reduce absolute GHG emissions (scope 1 and 2) by 40%, total waste intensity by 10%, and water consumption intensity by 10%, all compared to base year 2019.
 The Committee also supported our aspiration to be a net zero organization in 2050.
+In 2022, the Board received and reviewed the 2022 Sustainability Report.
+In 2023, our decision to invest in a new PPA in China to deliver our Ningbo site with 100% renewable electricity, was discussed and approved by the Board.